 Referee: Introduce yourself to the captains on your sideline.
 When captains reach the middle of the field, introduce captains to each other.
 Advise captains of any irregularities or special ground rules.
 Have captains face each other with their backs to the sidelines.
 Ask visiting captain to call the toss.
 Ask the home captain to repeat what the visiting captain called.
-If either captain, \mathbf{R} or \mathbf{U} disagree, seek clarification BEFORE making the toss.
+If either captain, R or U disagrees, seek clarification BEFORE making the toss.
 Allow the coin to hit the ground.
-If warranted by field conditions, \mathbf{R} may catch the toss.
-Indicate the winning captain by placing your hand on their shoulder.
+If warranted by field conditions, R may catch the toss.
+Indicate the winning captain by placing a hand on their shoulder.
 Explain and obtain their option.
-Then explain options to the losing captain and obtain their choice.
-Should a captain who wins the toss defer the choice until the second half, \mathbf{R} indicates the winner of the toss by placing a hand on that captain's shoulder, step clear of the captains, turn to the press box and signal "choice declined" [S 10].
+Explain options to the losing captain and obtain their choice.
+Should a captain who wins the toss defer the choice until the second half, R indicates the winner of the toss by placing a hand on that captain's shoulder, step clear of the captains, turn to the press box and signal "choice declined" [S 10].
 Subsequently request first choice from the opposing captain and then present remaining options to the other captain.